Budujemy demokratyczną wspólnotę, zdolną sprostać wyzwaniom współczesności. Przyznajemy granty, stypendia i nagrody, które pomagają ją wzmacniać.

 Our mission

-Democracy needs empathetic and responsible citizens, capable of independent and creative thought.
+Democracy needs nonconformist but responsible citizens, capable of independent and creative thought as well as the capacity to work together.

-Democratic resilience depends on empathy and solidarity, but also on a sense of belonging, neighbourly care and patriotism, as well as an understanding of the challenges facing the modern world.
+Democratic resilience depends on solidarity, a sense of belonging, neighbourly care and patriotism, as well as an understanding of the challenges facing the modern world and a readiness to acknowledge another’s perspective.
 To foster these values, we need the capacity for philosophical reflection, independent and creative thinking, constructive dialogue and collaboration.
 These qualities are cultivated through liberal education.

 Change